hujhax/austin-improv-wiki/Shows/The Source.md

 The show then went through a set series of themed scenes, games and interactions, all of which included improvised material.
 Pacing and energy varied throughout the show, defaulting to serene, peaceful lighting and music, but included phases of intense chaos, meant to invoke the frenzy of losing one's mind to a cult leader.

-The show drew inspiration from [[Wikipedia - The Source Family|the Source Family]], an early 70s utopian cult/rock band.
+The show drew inspiration from the Source Family, an early 70s utopian cult/rock band.

 ## Media
 ### Photos